ibm-cloud-docs/openwhisk/functions-cli.md

 Update a package designed to contain one or more actions.
 To add an action in the package, include the package name with the action name when you create or update the action.
 {: shortdec}

-When you update parameters for a package, action, or trigger, you must specify all previously created parameters.
+When you update parameters for a package or action, you must specify all previously created parameters.
 Otherwise, the previously created parameters are removed.
 For packages, any services that were bound to the package are also removed, so after you update other parameters you must [bind services](/docs/openwhisk?topic=openwhisk-services) to your package again.
 {: important}

 ```